Setting the Stage: Text-Driven Scene-Consistent Image Generation: Methods

+As described in the Introduction, ideal training data should fulfill three properties.
+Next, we introduce a data construction pipeline that satisfies all these properties.

+\textbf{Real-world Photographs as Supervision to Fulfill Properties 2 and 3}.
+We start by collecting real-world photographs containing humans and generic objects in diverse scenes.
+These images $I_{\mathrm{full}}$ do not need to be paired multi-view observations; single-view photographs are sufficient.
+Such data is easy to collect at scale, enabling a large-scale and diverse set of scenes to satisfy Property 3.
+Moreover, since these are real photographs, the objects are naturally and correctly placed in the scene, which partially satisfies Property 2.

-\paragraph{Entity Removal from Single Images} We start from large photo collections containing humans and generic objects in diverse scenes.
-For each image $I_{\mathrm{full}}$, we automatically erase a target entity region (person or object) to obtain an entity-removed scene $\tilde{I}_{\mathrm{scene}}$.
+\textbf{Entity Removal to Fulfill Property 2.} For each image $I_{\mathrm{full}}$, we automatically erase a target entity region (person or object) to obtain an entity-removed scene $\tilde{I}_{\mathrm{scene}}$.
 For human-centric photos, we apply FLUX.1 Kontext Dev~\cite{labs2025flux} for person removal, and additionally apply face detection~\cite{guo2021sample} and human segmentation~\cite{liu2024grounding, ravi2024sam} to discard low-quality results and maintain high-quality entity-removed scenes.
 For non-human objects, we use open-source image-editing datasets OmniEdit~\cite{wei2024omniedit} that provide object-removal image pairs.
 The resulting $\tilde{I}_{\mathrm{scene}}$ images serve as realistic scene-only inputs for the subsequent multi-view synthesis stage.